AY2122S1-CS2103T-T15-3/tp/docs/DeveloperGuide.md

 Commands not shown in the above list _will not_ appear in the commit history, and thus cannot be reverted to and / or be undone or redone.

+## **Appendix D: Effort**
+If the effort required to create **AB3** is 10, we would place the effort level required to implement the current version of **AcademyDirectory** at 15.

+Our team has put in a significant amount of effort to get AcademyDirectory to the current version.
+Below, we list some notable changes overall and notable features implemented by us.

+### Notable Changes in General

+1. **Morphed existing AB3 to align with our design for AcademyDirectory**

+   We have put in a significant amount of effort morphing the existing code base, AB3 to support the need of our application, which is designed for CS1101S avenger to be more effective and efficient.

+   Firstly, we had to create new classes for components related to our application, such as <TO BE ADDED>.
+Each of these classes has different input format requirements and is related to different command.

+   Secondly, we had to remove all the irrelevant classes and update the existing test cases to fit our need.

+   Lastly, we had to integrate all these new classes with the existing code to save applications data to a file in AcademyDirectory.
+This required major refactoring of existing classes to support multiple new fields and commands.

+2. **Redesigned GUI**

+   Compared to AB3, AcademyDirectory <TO BE ADDED>

+### Notable Features

+Notable features we implemented from scratch include <TO BE ADDED: SOME USEFUL COMMANDS E.G. FILTER SORT ETC.>
+We came up with these features as they fit well in helping CS1101S avengers be more effective and efficient.

+The implementation details and design considerations for these features could be found in [Implementation](#implementation) section and the [Design](#design) section respectively.

+## **Appendix 4: Limitations and Future improvements**

+We acknowledge the fact that our current product is not perfect, and it still has rooms for improvement.
+Below are some limitations and future improvements of our product.

+### Limitations
+1. **Commands not accepting multiple fields**

+   Currently, our product does not support the functionality of accepting multiple fields.
+For example:
+  - `find c/DBS p/programmer`
+  - `soon d/7 i/20`

+    The above commands will produce an error message, stating that the commands are invalid.
+This is because our initial implementation would only take one field (e.g c/) and ignore the rest.
+Thus, the workaround for this issue is to not allow the users to enter multiple fields.

+2. **Invalid prefix resulting in an unexpected error message**

+   As pointed out in PE-D, our current product is not able to check for a typo in the prefixes.
+For example:
+  - `edit 1 c/Grab zp/Engineer`

+    The example above will produce an error message, stating that the company name should contain alphanumeric characters.
+This is because our current implementation will take `zp/Engineer` as a part of the company name.